mroosmalen/nanosv/README.md

 hanging_length = 20
 # Maximum distance to search for the MATEID, i.e. a reciprocal breakpoint-junction, for example an inversion consist of two breakpoint-junctions (3’-to-3’ and 5’-to-5’)
 mate_distance = 300
-# If TRUE, NanoSV will check the depth of coverage for possible breakpoint-junctions with orientations that indicate a possible deletion or duplication (3’-to-5’ and 5’-to-3’)
+# If TRUE, NanoSV will check the depth of coverage for possible breakpoint-junctions with orientations that indicate a possible deletion or duplication (3’-to-5’ and 5’-to-3’).
+Needs an auxiliar bed file, provided with -b to the main NanoSV command.
 depth_support = True

 #Parameters for setting the FILTER flag in the vcf output: